bufgix/github-blog/README.md

 ## Publishing Articles

 Submit a issue to the issues section of the repo that you specified in `config.json`.
-Then create a label named `blog` and add it to your issue.
+Then create a label named `Blog` and add it to your issue.
 Please note that issues without blog tag will not be shown.
 You can also create other tags and show what your post is about.

 ---